Regenerative Education Alliance Internship and Volunteering Opportunities

 Workplace Skills: Gain professional experience through fieldwork and responsibilities related to soil health, water conservation, and food production.

-Community Engagement: Collaborate with local nonprofits and farms, experiencing a variety of nonprofit infrastructure and management challenges, and learn to plan community events.
+Community Engagement: Collaborate with local nonprofits and farms, experiencing a variety of nonprofit infrastructure and management challenges, learn to plan community events, harvest and donate food to local food banks.

 Resume Building: Enhance your resume and college applications with hands-on skills in a growing, environmentally vital sector.